IKadekFredlySukrata/learning-experience/learning_experience.md

 I got the certificate [here](https://drive.google.com/drive/folders/1fDJstuHeY1UkcBFz509G_iq1lWVCXIeL?hl=ID)

 From today's morning, I've been studying Git and GitHub course and I almost meet my study target plan.

+P.S
+It's me at 3:55 PM WITA <br>
+I made some porgress, and now, it's sitting about 39% done or about 22 materials that I learned, and <br> that doesn't include the Git Bash that I learned by myself for an hour.

+I got bored with Dicoding tutorial showing me how to use it using GitHub GUI.